 Forgiving.
-It’s never easy.
-Childhood memories of gulping down bitter cough syrup come to mind.
+It’s never easy — childhood memories of gulping down bitter cough syrup come to mind.
 I hate the stress in my soul when I’m faced with an offense.
 We’ve all faced the discomfort.
 Having lived on both sides of the forgiveness exchange, I cherish those who know how to forgive well and receive forgiveness.

 The pathway of forgiving seems to have been lost in our speak-your-mind wilderness of social media.
 Clear scriptural directives to keep our emotions in a place of hope and trust are often buried under the debris of suspicion and self-preservation.
 “Tell people how you really feel,” or “you gotta look out for yourself,” are proverbs of talk show fueled psychology.
-This kind of advice does little to resolve disagreement.
+This kind of advice does little to resolve a disagreement.
 We all hope for sugarcoated remedies to deal with conflict, but the medicine that heals doesn’t taste great.
 But it works.
 Forgiving works.
-It’s natural to hold on to painful feelings when we’ve been hurt, but pain is only prolonged when forgiveness is not applied.
+It’s natural to hold on to painful feelings when we’ve been hurt, but the pain is only prolonged when forgiveness is not applied.

 There are a few truths that I’ve learned on my journey of being forgiven and forgiving others.

 - Forgiveness is a God idea.
 It takes a God-kind of ability to forgive and maintain a heart without offense.
 To forgive someone who has deeply hurt you takes more than mere determination.
 It takes strength.
-The sort of strength that God gives to those who will take the risk and leg go of their pain.
+The sort of strength that God gives to those who will take the risk and let go of their pain.
 As Alexander Pope said, “to err is human, to forgive, divine.”

 - Forgiving is not forgetting.
-It is a repeated choice to not think evil of those who have hurt you.
+It is a repeated choice not to think evil of those who have hurt you.
 When the feelings of past wrongs arise, forgiveness responds by dismissing the memory and saying, “I have forgiven them.”
 Forgiveness must be done often and persistently to be effective.

 - Forgiveness is a choice, a decision of our will.
 It is not feeling driven.
 We rarely “feel like forgiving.”
 If we wait until we feel like it, that day may never come.
 We must let go of our feelings and forgive.